OnroerendErfgoed/atramhasis/docs/source/customisation.rst

     sqlalchemy.engine.base.Engine (3548,)

-    *** The import of the my_thesaurus/data/trees.json file with conceptscheme label 'Trees' is successfully imported to sqlite:///my_thesaurus.sqlite. ***
+    *** The import of the my_thesaurus/data/trees.json file with conceptscheme label 'Trees' to sqlite:///my_thesaurus.sqlite was successfull. ***

     To use the data in Atramhasis, you must edit the file my_thesaurus/skos/__init__.py.
     Add next lines: